Frequently Asked Questions (FAQs)

-At the current time, the Harman corn stove appears capable of handling grass pellets at least up to 5.2% ash content, without any modifications to the stove.
+At the current time, the Harman corn stove, the Harman P68 stove, and the Quadrafire stove appear capable of handling grass pellets at least up to 5% ash content, without any modifications to the stove.

-Why is low ash content more desirable when burning biomass pellets?
+Why is low ash content generally more desirable when burning biomass pellets?

-High ash content increases the chances of problems due to chunks of melted ash (“clinkers”) and also increases the chances of buildup on the burn pot surfaces, restricting air flow and influencing the removal of ash from the burn chamber.
+Low ash content may actually increase the chances of problems due to chunks of melted ash (“clinkers”), because low ash grass tends to have ash with a lower melting point.
+High ash increases the chances of buildup on the burn pot surfaces, restricting air flow and influencing the removal of ash from the burn chamber.
 High ash content also means more frequent dumping of the ash pan.

 Who is manufacturing pellet stoves specifically to burn grass?

-No company is doing this, but several are attempting to modify their stoves to better manage high ash fuels.
+No company is doing this, but several are attempting to modify their stoves to better manage non-wood fuels.

 Can I burn grass pellets in my pellet stove?

 Most likely not.
 Average pellet stoves with a standard burn pot are not designed to cope with high ash content.
-In general, corn stoves will have more potential to handle grass pellets because they are designed to deal with a somewhat messy residue.
-This is no guarantee that corn stoves will burn grass, corn stoves sometimes have difficulty dealing with corn.
+In general, corn stoves have more potential to handle grass pellets because they are designed to deal with a somewhat messy residue.
+With the escalating corn grain price, interest in corn stoves has plumetted.

 Can I recycle the ash as fertilizer?